Chirag-ahir/JAVA-All-Basic/README.md

   what is flush() method in java io?<br>
   It flushes the current output stream and forces any buffered output to be written out.

+what is buffered output stream?<br>
+Java BufferedOutputStream class is used for buffering an output stream.
+It internally uses buffer to store data.
+It makes the performance fast.

+ what is buffered input stream?<br>
+ Java BufferedInputStream class is used to read information from stream.
+It internally uses buffer mechanism to make the performance fast.

+ what is sequence input stream class?<br>
+ Java SequenceInputStream class is used to read data from multiple streams.
+It reads data sequentially

+What is byte array output stream?<br>
+Java ByteArrayOutputStream class is used to write common data into multiple files.
+In this stream, the data is written into a byte array which can be written to multiple streams later.

+what is byte array input stream?<br>
+The ByteArrayInputStream is composed of two words: ByteArray and InputStream.
+As the name suggests, it can be used to read byte array as input stream.